View | Modify | Create | Collaborate

 IT software and Services industries are suffering from a fall in demand for software and web services as consumers are focusing solely on essentials and not discretionary products.
 That said, the industry has seen companies with a portfolio of software as well as services aimed at remote collaboration benefit due to the growing number of people globally.
 Many companies are also operating with employees working remotely from their own home.
 After Q1 & Q2 results it is clear that the company's advertising revenues will be affected.

 Alphabet announced its Q2 2020 results on July 30th, 2020.
 The company reported revenues of $38.3 billion, down 2% y-o-y and flat on a constant currency basis.
 Google Advertising segment's revenue fell at 8% y-o-y as it recorded revenue of $29.9 billion.
 Google Cloud saw a good revenue growth as it recorded revenue of $3 billion up, 43% y-o-y.
 Operating Margin fell to 17%, and Operating Income was recorded at $6.4 billion, down by 30% y-o-y.
 Earnings for the quarter were recorded at $10.13, down from $14.21 in 2019.

-Below are key drivers of Google's value that present opportunities for upside or downside to the current Trefis price estimate for Google:
+Below are key drivers of Alphabet's value that present opportunities for upside or downside to the current Trefis price estimate for Alphabet:

 For additional details, select a driver above or select a division from the interactive Trefis split for Google at the top of the page.